 6. Compostable Cups (Hot & Cold)

-Material: PLA-coated paper or PLA plastic
+Material: PLA-coated paper or PLA bioplastic

 Sizes: 8oz, 12oz, 16oz, 20oz

-Best for: Coffee, tea, juices, iced drinks
+Best for: Coffee, tea, juices, iced drinks, smoothies, cold brew, and takeaway beverages

 |